Dyussembekov/Dyussembekov/README.md

 ### Hi there 👋

+My name is Nurlan.
+I create small projects for a great portfolio.
+I want to get a job in an IT company where I can open up, gain knowledge and gain experience.

 <!--
 **Dyussembekov/Dyussembekov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.